aerell-lang/aerell/README.md

 ## License

-This project is licensed under the [Apache License 2.0](./LICENSE-APACHE).
+This project is licensed under the [Apache License 2.0](./LICENSE).
-See the LICENSE-APACHE file for details.
+See the LICENSE file for details.

 Feel free to use, modify, and distribute according to the terms of the Apache License 2.0.